Bill-hbrhbr/personal-yscope-docs/query-coordinator/query-job-handler-rfc.md

 ## 5. Recovery

 At startup, the coordinator selects query jobs whose status is `RUNNING` and whose `spider_id` is not null.
-It constructs a handle with only the common lifecycle dependencies and calls `recover` with the persisted Spider ID.
-Recovery does not require a resource group, query options, output handle, archive metadata, or execution policies, and it never registers a second graph.
+It constructs a handle through the same `new()` API used for new jobs and calls `recover` with the persisted Spider ID.
+Construction requires the resource group, query options, output handle, and archive/policy vector even for recovery.
+The recovery path does not read or validate these submission inputs and never registers a second graph.
+This constructor requirement follows the compression handle's pattern; it does not mean recovery must reselect archives or resubmit work.

 `recover` calls the same idempotent start-and-poll operation used after new submission, then applies the same terminal mapping.
 Repeating recovery after a transport or SQL failure is safe because the